kfactory vs gdsfactory

 Shapes

 In contrast to gdsfactory, every geometrical dimension is represented as an object.
 All the objects are available in two flavors.
-Integer based for the mapping to the grid of gds/oasis in database units (dbu) or floating version based on micrometer.
+Integer based for the mapping to the gridof gds/oasis in database units (dbu) or a floating version, which is measured in micrometer.

-In kfactory and KLayout these object can live outside of a (K)Cell.
+In kfactory and KLayout these objects can live outside of a (K)Cell.
 Therefore it is not possible to create them through the KCell like in gdsfactory.

 These objects can be inserted into a KCell with c.shapes(layer_index).insert(shabpe_like_object).